NPTG24/Cybersecurity-Capstone-Project/README.md

 • Accessible database (/dbdump).

 ## Access ⚙️
-The project is hosted at: http://cybersecurity-project-felipe.herokuapp.com/ [Database: off]
+The project is hosted at: http://cybersecurity-project-felipe.herokuapp.com/ [Database: OFF]